 This website is available in Spanish, Simplified Chinese, French and other languages using the language selection dropdown menu at the top right of this page.

-Project Update: Attend a Flood Resiliency Community Open House The city invites residents and community members to attend an open house to learn about the flood resiliency planning process and share your experiences and priorities.
+Project Update: Attend a Flood Resiliency Community Open House, Enter Free Rain Barrel Raffle The city invites residents and community members to attend an open house to learn about the flood resiliency planning process and share your experiences and priorities.
+Rockville residents in attendance will be eligible to enter into a free raffle for a rain barrel.

 In Person: Thursday, Oct.
 23, 6-7:30 p.m.
 Rockville City Hall, 111 Maryland Ave.
 Register here.